 Please remember that many families have filled out their application and are waiting for our call.
 Although we do allow fosters to adopt from our program, many of our foster dogs are tentatively matched with adoption applicants while the dog resides in your care.
 Fosters that want to adopt need to notify the adoption team as soon as possible so the request may be considered.

 I would like to foster.
 What do I do next?

-If you are interested in fostering, please fill out an adoption application.
-Since we screen both foster and adoptive homes using the same requirements, we use the same application for both.
-PLEASE NOTE: there is no application fee required for foster home applicants.
-We look forward to getting your application.
+If you are interested in fostering, please fill out our foster application.
+We screen both our foster and adoptive homes using the same requirements.